tainari/100_days_of_python/README.md

 ### Day 45: Movie Ranking List 🎥
 Learning to use Beautiful Soup to scrape websites and extract key information.

-### Day 46: Spotify Playlist
+### Day 46: Spotify Playlist 🎧
-Small script to scrape the top 100 songs from a given date and generate a Spotify playlist.
+Script to scrape the top 100 songs from a given date on Billboard.com and generate a Spotify playlist.

+### Day 47: Amazon Price Tracker 💸
+Script to scrape an Amazon page and send an email notification if the price is below a certain point.
+Expanded scope of project to